This page has received an initial medical review and is currently under review by a member of our medical expert panel.

 When getting started with CPAP therapy, several general tips may make the adjustment process smoother.

-- Get informed: Seeking out quality information can resolve many common questions about using a CPAP machine.
-Health care providers can often provide resources like pamphlets or videos that cover practical information about using a CPAP device.
+• Get informed: Seeking out quality information can resolve many common questions about using a CPAP machine.
+Health care providers can often provide pamphlets, reputable online resources, or videos that cover practical information about using a CPAP device.

-- Be patient: The mask or airflow may feel uncomfortable or make it hard to sleep at first, and it is normal for it to take time to adjust to using a CPAP machine.
-Despite these difficulties, using the CPAP for the entire night can speed up the process of acclimating to the device.
+• Be patient: The mask or airflow may feel uncomfortable or make it hard to sleep at first, and it is normal for it to take time to adjust to using a CPAP machine.
+Despite these difficulties, using the CPAP nightly for as long as you’re able can speed up the process of acclimating to the device.

 High CPAP Pressure